command-tab/awesome-n64-development/README.md

 * [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
 * [openocd_n64](https://github.com/juchong/openocd_n64) - An [OpenOCD](http://openocd.org/doc/html/About.html) configuration for the Nintendo 64 CPU
 * [rabbitizer](https://github.com/decompollaborate/rabbitizer) - An API for decoding MIPS instructions
-* [RI Probe](https://www.romhacking.net/homebrew/102/) - A ROM that dumps RDRAM values onscreen for debugging and exploring
 * [spimdisasm](https://github.com/decompollaborate/spimdisasm) - Matching MIPS disassembler API and front-ends with built-in instruction analysis
 * [y64_linker](https://github.com/blueberry077/y64_linker/) - MIPS64 ELF relocation resolver and section extractor